 Examples: Classics in all media, religious texts/materials, scientific papers.

-Emotional power is directly correlated to the amount of semantic content an individual can syntactically organize.
+The emotional power of a work appears to be directly correlated to the amount of semantic content an individual can syntactically organize.

 Examples of works with high syntax and high semantics are religious texts/myths, Shakespeare, etc. In the case of film, critically acclaimed films often also go in this category, but may not have sufficient broad appeal to indicate “high syntax” in the way meant here, which is, essentially, “easy for humans to follow in a narrative sense.”
-Syntactic capacity can be “trained,” such that more complex or dense works may be better appreciated with practice/training or sufficient exposure to common tropes and structures.
+Syntactic capacity can be “trained,” such that more complex or dense works may become more accessible with practice, training, or sufficient exposure to common tropes and structures.

-While aspects of this sort of thinking do appear in games – where different character abilities allow access to different parts of the map, for example – this nonetheless tends to be represented as a unique interaction with an environment that is otherwise objectively shared.
+While this idea is implemented in games to some extent – unique character abilities allowing access to different parts of a map, for example – it tends to be presented as a specialized interaction with an environment that is otherwise objectively shared and recognized.

-Breaking down the elements of an environment in terms of valences enables granular design of how characters experience their world – as well as how that experience may change over time with new knowledge and encounters.
+Breaking down the elements of an environment in terms of "environmental valences" that represent a character's attitude towards their surroundings may enable a more granular design of how characters experience their world.
+These valences might serve as a grounding for how the interaction of characters with their environment may change over time with new knowledge and encounters.